 Eureka County has a relatively young population.
 26 percent of the county population, or 520 people, are under the age of 20 (Figure 2-4).
 Approximately 54 percent of the population, or 1,077 people, are between age 20 and 60, while only 20 percent (248 people) are age 60 or older.
 Since 2000, the younger population age group (under the age of 20) has declined in Eureka County.
 This is consistent with State and National trends.
-As more working age people move into Eureka County for employment, there will likely be an increase in persons age 55 and younger.
+As more working age people move into Eureka County for employment, there will likely be an increase in people age 55 and younger.
+2016 Census estimates show a similar distribution as 2010 with higher percentage of people over age 60.